 • What stage is my cancer?

-• Is there anything unique about my cancer that makes my prognosis better or worse?
+• Is there anything about my unique about my cancer prognosis?

 • Should I get a second opinion?

-• To cure my cancer or stop it from growing?
+• Can you cure my cancer or stop it from growing?

 • What are my treatment options?